FIWARE-Middleware/KIARA/doc/Installation and Admin Guide.md

   the installation dir is in the execute path or with a relative path `./scripts/kiaragen.bat` for project local installations

 #### On Linux / OS X:
-* Download the file `kiaragen-x.x.x-capsule.jar` from Maven Central
+* Download the file `kiaragen-x.x.x-cli.jar` from Maven Central
 * Rename it to `kiaragen-x.x.x.jar` and place it in a directory of your shells execute path (e.g. `/usr/local/bin`).
 Alternatively you can also add it to your project dir and call it with a relative path (./scripts/kiaragen.sh).
 * To make the execution simpler you can also download the kiaragen.sh script